Hesaka Station: Station building and platforms

 Hesaka Station features one side platform capable of handling one line.
 Trains bound for Shiwaguchi and Miyoshi are handled on the upper end (上り) of the platform, and trains bound for Hiroshima are handled on the lower end (下り).
-The station is unmanned, featuring an automated ticket vending machine.
+The station is unstaffed, featuring an automated ticket vending machine.
 The Hesaka Station building is a small waiting area with a galvanized roof.